Bahna-Darius/InsureTaxonomyClassifier/README.md

 ## 📄 License

-This project is distributed under a <a href="https://github.com/Bahna-Darius/InsureTaxonomyClassifier/blob/main/LICENSE.md" target="_blank">MIT License</a>.
+This project is distributed under a <a href="https://github.com/Bahna-Darius/InsureTaxonomyClassifier/blob/main/LICENSE.md" target="_blank">Apache License 2.0</a>.
 See the LICENSE file for details.

 ## 👤 Author